Red Bull Motorsports

 Cost of a WRC car

-While innovations and improvements in areas like technology and road safety remain top priorities, the new WRC is aimed at boosting participation and getting more drivers, manufacturers and fans from around the world involved in motorsport.
-That means costly elements like the current hybrid unit are out in favour of turbocharged engines running on 100 percent sustainable fuels.
+While innovations and improvements in areas like technology and road safety remain top priorities, the cost cap is aimed at boosting participation and getting more drivers, manufacturers and fans from around the world involved in motorsport.
+That means costly elements like the previous hybrid unit are out in favour of turbocharged engines running on 100-percent sustainable fuels.

 05

-Hybrid cars recover energy that's otherwise lost through braking and convert it to electricity.
-That creates a 100kW boost of power to take the output over 500bhp.
-But that high-voltage electric current can be dangerous and could shock a hapless mechanic, marshal or eager fan.
-The red and green lights displayed around the cars are there to show when it's safe to touch the car and when to stay back.
+During the hybrid era, cars recovered energy that would otherwise have been lost through braking and converted it to electricity - much like the current era of F1 cars.
+That created a 100kW boost of power to take the output over 500bhp.
+But that high-voltage electric current could be dangerous and could shock a hapless mechanic, marshal or eager fan.
+The red and green lights displayed around the cars were there to show when it's safe to touch the car and when to stay back.

 06